1

 -

-Planting Instructions: Plant in spring or fall in well-drained soil
+Planting Instructions: Plant in spring or fall in well-drained soil with ample space for growth. -

-Pruning Instructions: Prune in late winter to early spring to maintain shape
+Pruning Instructions: Prune in late winter to early spring to maintain shape and remove dead wood. -

-Planting Depth: Same depth as nursery container
+Planting Depth: Plant at same depth as in container or nursery stock. -

 Share